KTX: Discounts

 Korail's standard discounts for children, disabled, seniors and groups apply on KTX trains, too.
-For frequent travellers, Korail's standard discount cards, which are categorised according to age group, apply with the double of the standard discount rates; while discount cards for business and government agency workers apply with the normal rate; both types of discounts are up to 30%.
+For frequent travellers, Korail's standard discount cards, which are categorized according to age group, apply with the double of the standard discount rates; while discount cards for business and government agency workers apply with the normal rate; both types of discounts are up to 30%.
 Season period tickets with discounts of up to 60% can also apply to KTX trains.

 Discounts for family seats (37.5%) and backward facing seats (5%) are specific to the KTX.
 In addition to Korail's small general discounts for tickets purchased in a vending machine, via cell phone or the internet, discounts of 5–20% apply to a limited number of seats on KTX trains when purchased in advance.
-For travellers who transfer to other long-distance trains towards destinations beyond KTX stops, transfer tickets with 30% discount apply.
+For travelers who transfer to other long-distance trains towards destinations beyond KTX stops, transfer tickets with 30% discount apply.
 Korail pays a refund for late KTX trains, which reaches 100% for trains with a delay above one hour.

 Korea Rail Pass, a period ticket Korail offers to foreigners, also applies to KTX.
 For passengers using the Korea-Japan Joint Rail Pass, a joint offer of Korail, Japanese railways and ferry services, the discount on KTX trains is 30%.